 Sometimes, no matter what you do, something just doesn’t work and your skin isn’t having it.
-That’s ok.
+That’s OK.

-You may also be allergic to one or more the oils.
+You may also be allergic to one or more of the oils.
 In this case, you should look at other natural treatments for skincare outside oils.

 The next article will share several oils rinsing recipes for dry skin, oily/combination skin, and sensitive skin.
-Be sure to subscribe below so you’re notified whenever the article goes live.

 Have you tried the oil cleansing method?
 Did it work or you had major issues with it and had to give it up?
 Share in the comments section so we can all learn from each other.